 - A tax shifts the supply curve from S1 to S2.
 That’s because producers are compelled to want to create less supply as a result of a tax.

-- Price for buyers increases from P1 to P2 while the seller’s received price for the good decrease, going from P1 to P3.
+- The price for buyers increases from P1 to P2 while the seller’s received price for the good decrease, going from P1 to P3.

 - The tax means that producers’ supply decreases, from Q1 to Q2.